 TNC completed the world’s first marine debt converstion aimed at ocean conservation and climate change adaptation with the Government of Seychelles and its Paris Club creditors in 2016.
 TNC manages the MSP process that is a condition of this debt restruciuring, facilitates meetings with stakeholders and government officials, and manages communication materials including websites, information packets, and stakeholder comment logs.
 TNC also supports geospatial data management, analysis and cartographic outputs for the MSP process.

 Lead Authority: Government of Seychelles

 Other Partners: Government of Seychelles – UNDP GEF Programme Coordinating Unit

-Phase 2 will begin in 2018 and continue until 2020.
-Phase 2 will identify the marine zones for biodiversity protection and sustainable uses to complete the 30% marine protection goal, and also deliver on objectives for climate change adaptation and supporting the Blue Economy Roadmap.
-A marine spatial plan to for conservation and management of the full 1.37 million square km of ocean in Seychelles’ territory.
+Phase 2 began in February 2018 and continues until 2020.
+Phase 2 will identify the marine zones for biodiversity protection and sustainable uses to complete the 30% protection goal, and also deliver on objectives for climate change adaptation and supporting the Blue Economy Roadmap.
+A marine spatial plan will be completed for the management of the full 1.37 million square km of ocean in Seychelles’ territory.